top of page

 Short Breed History

-Canaan Dogs were free-living in what is now Israel and surrounding area for thousands of years.
+Canaan Dogs were free-living in what is now Israel and the surrounding area for thousands of years.
 They were used to guard the flocks and camps of the Bedouins.

 The first Canaan Dogs arrived in North America in 1965.
 Canaan Dogs were recognized by the Canadian Kennel Club in 1993, and are shown in the Working Group.